 The division between America’s two political parties as science and magic based is very clear.
 There’s a stark example in the issue of climate change.
 A large portion of the population of America is deeply convinced of the need for immediate action because the evidence has been labelled as scientific, even though the exact science isn’t really understood by many calling for immediate action.
 And a significant portion of the population reject the need for immediate action to halt or slow climate change because it runs counter to their established, customary routines, and the evidence calling for a drastic change in those routines is remote and technical.
-The science is there, but the magic isn’t, and both forms of argument need to be present to convince the population.
+The science is there, but the magic isn’t, and both aspects need to be present to persuade the world.

 No form of rhetoric more persuasive than self-interest.

 There’s a cultural crisis in America, that’s the truth, though much of the crisis revolves around the nature of truth.
 Most commonly, people propose solutions that involve changing the political party in power.
 What should be incontestable is the problem is the contest of American politics itself which only deepens the turmoil.
 Opposing political parties no longer view each other as merely mistaken or misguided.
-The Left sees the Right as followers of a demonic cult.
-The Right sees the Left as brainwashed products of an educational system absorbed in the narcissistic study of itself, training its participants to skillfully deploy nonsense.
 Both sides view each other as liars or fools or villains.